STELMI process easily meets the most severe environmental control requirements.

 2) loading bench

-In the conventional plating methods, the chromium plating operation takes place on stationary Tubes; the dipping rack carrying the Tubes is submerged in the bath, horizontally or vertically, for a period of time.
-The Tubes are mechanically and electrically fixed to the rack which is connected to the cathode.
+In the conventional plating methods, the chromium plating operation takes place on stationary bars; the dipping rack carrying the bars is submerged in the bath, horizontally or vertically, for a period of time.
+The bars are mechanically and electrically fixed to the rack which is connected to the cathode.

 The HIPERCHROMIUM technology has established new standards in the fluidpower industry:Read more